pclubiitk/pclub-website/_posts/2024-07-04-app-dev-roadmap.md

     Material Components Basics - II
   </a>

+Flutter gives you another upper hand through widgets like [MaterialApp](https://youtu.be/PNS2Jk7Yx8Y?feature=shared) and [Scaffold](https://youtu.be/gtxP_ck-jCc?feature=shared) — they’re like building blocks or LEGO pieces that let you quickly assemble beautiful, responsive apps with full control over structure and design.

 ## Week II (UI Design and State Management)

 If you survived the WidgeFlix, then let us step into week second where we’re diving into the world of UI design, covering everything from navigation, interactivity to animations, theming, responsiveness, and asset management.